raipe/rpm-tomcat8/README.md

 rpm-tomcat8
 ===========

-An RPM spec file to install Tomcat 8.5.
+An RPM spec file to install Tomcat 8.5 in CentOS 8.

 To Build: